yashvisingh2912-source/Expense-Tracker/readme.md

-Expense Tracker Application
+#Expense Tracker Application
 A command-line based personal finance management system built using Python and MySQL.
-This application allows users to manage expenses, income, budgets, and view financial summaries with visual reports.
+This application allows users to manage expenses, income, budgets,use AI for getting financial Insights and how to increase savings ,  and view financial summaries with visual reports.

-Features:
+#Features:
 -User Signup & Login (passwords hashed)
 -Add, view, edit, and delete Expenses
 -Add, view, edit, and delete Income